An official website of the United States government

 The Gifford Pinchot National Forest is responding to two requests provided by Bureau of Land Management to evaluate consent to lease two nominated parcels of Forest Service lands for geothermal exploration and development.

-Project proposes to evaluate options to improve safety of the outflow at Spirit Lake within Mount St. Helens National Volcanic Monument.
-In-person public comment meeting, Cowlitz County Event Center in Longview, WA from 4-7pm on October 7, 2025.
+The Project proposes to evaluate options to improve safety of the outflow at Spirit Lake located within the Mount St. Helens National Volcanic Monument.
+A draft Record of Decision will be published on June 9, 2026 opening up Objections for the Project.